phops2010/SimpleNeuralNetwork/README.md

 Has a visualization module for drawing neural network plots.

-Added a `SoftMaxClassifier` class for performing classifications on data set.
-Its currently somewhat standalone, but I will figure out how to hook it up to the other classes better.
+Added a `SoftMaxClassifier` class for performing classifications on data sets.
+Its currently somewhat standalone, doesnt fit into the other classes, but maybee I will figure out how to hook it up to the other classes better.

 ## Requirements